newaz-aa/iBRF/README.md

 ## Note
 This repository currently contains the earliest version of the proposed iBRF framework.
 A more advanced version is currently under development.

-The code is written using the BRF classifier implementation of the imblearn library.

 LemaÃŽtre, G., Nogueira, F. and Aridas, C.K., 2017.
 Imbalanced-learn: A python toolbox to tackle the curse of imbalanced datasets in machine learning.
 Journal of machine learning research, 18(17), pp.1-5.